g-orgo/bot-messagecatcher/README.md

 ### 1.1 Oauth flow

-You'll need the [oAuth](https://twitchapps.com/tmi/) code of your bot account, this authorization will give to you _just a few_ permissions for your bot account.
-If you want specific permissions you'll need to search a little harder, depending of what you want it will involve some request and response lines of code but i didn't and honestly you may not use those, so there's no reason to me to explain this.
+For the [oAuth](https://twitchapps.com/tmi/) flow don't forget to change to your bot account, this authorization will give to you _just a few_ permissions, but that's ok.
+If you want specific permissions you'll need to search a little harder, depending of what you want it will involve some request and response lines of code but i didn't that and honestly you may not use those, so there's no reason to explain this.

 This is the oauth flow: